plamen-penev-ffw/behat-starter-kit/COMPOSER.md

 ```
 ./composer-installer.sh
 ```
-* The command above will install composer for this folder to install Behat run this command:
+The command above will install composer for this folder.
+* To install Behat run this command:
 ```
 php composer.phar install
 ```